 Thank you to all students who applied for a Student Experience Grant.
-We’re excited to announce the successful projects for 2025.
+We’re excited to announce the successful projects for 2025, including the recent round two recipients!

 These student-led initiatives were selected for their creativity, impact and potential to enhance student life at La Trobe.
 From wellbeing inititives to cultural events and innovative learning and social experiences, each project reflects the passion and ideas of our student community.